HKManus/MasterTicket_Project/README.md

 ![Screenshot](/READMEFILE/header_image.png)

-MasterTicket is a comprehensive QR Code ticket management system designed to make implementing QR Code ticket in any events easy.
-The project is composed of two key components:
+The MasterTicket Project is a comprehensive QR Code ticket management system designed to make implementing QR Code ticket in any events easy.
+The project is composed of two parts:

 1. [MasterTicket System](https://github.com/HKManus/MasterTicket_System): for Ticket Generation and Distribution
 - Generates unique QR code tickets for each participant by importing a participant list